 Iridium Download System Hosted by NEON:

-Novel Applications of UNAVCO Polar Power Platform:
+Novel Applications of GAGE Polar Power Platform:

 Three customized systems based on the polar power platform were delivered in 2012 for non-polar / non-GPS applications.
 First, a modified polar GPS station was installed in Ames, Iowa as part of the Continental Scale Soil Moisture Network project (PI John Braun / Kristine Larson).
 Second, a power system for a ground-level ozone instrument was installed at Marble Point, Antarctica (PI Linnea Avallone / Lars Kalnajs).
 Finally, a power system was constructed for an ocean temperature profiling Distributed Temperature Sensing system at Windless Bight, Antarctica (PI Scott Tyler / David Holland, photo courtesy Jason Bryenton).
 In addition to these systems, four customized power systems were also deployed in previous seasons for polar weather station applications.